10 Great Venues for Live Music in Myrtle Beach

 House of Blues

-This internationally known venue has been entertaining crowds at Barefoot Landing in North Myrtle Beach since its opening in 1992.
+This internationally known venue has been entertaining crowds at Barefoot Landing in North Myrtle Beach since its opening in 1997.
 Its large music hall is worth a visit just to see the collection of American folk art.
-The HOB showcases the hit-makers of every genre at the 2,500-seat music hall, and the outdoor (seasonal) stage and bar called The Deck,” offers the best live music available from local, regional and national acts.
+The HOB showcases the hit-makers of every genre in the concert hall, and the outdoor (seasonal) stage and bar called The Deck,” offers the best live music available from local, regional and national acts.

 This is the place where the hip rock ‘n’ rollers (and their fans) of the North end hang out.
 Often showcasing the best local, regional and occasional national acts; Pirate’s Cove specializes in reggae, and alternative rock.
 An outdoor, rooftop venue features soloists in season.